barichd/brailleorch/borframework.md

 \+ In the GUI, keys f, d, s and j, k, l should represent braille dots 1-6.
 Other keys are reserved for shortcuts, and I have implemented all single-key shortcuts which avoid these 6 keys.
 We can freely enter braille dots in the GUI to test.
 This is the very first GUI, and doesn't require file format.
 After this test, we can start to implement BMML reading and braille output.

 Note: If we start with Python, a starting point of the WXPython-based GUI has been built by Daniel Barich, and we just use it.

+\! **Important:** Put all music object descriptions, texts of menus, controls and plain description texts as well as warning and error messages into a separate file.
+This will make it possible to add multiple languages in the future.
+Every language uses one file.
+Store the files in a "Lang" folder, and make a unified extension (e.g., .ini) for the software to recognize.
+All items should be callable via variables.

+\+ The structure of the installation folder can be defined as this:
+- Bin: all executable files
+- Doc: Documentations, which can have subdirectories for different languages if HTML pages are used
+- Include/Lib: Dependencies
+- lang/Locale: Language files
+- Modules: Either our own and third-party modules
+- Tables: Liblouis raille tables
+The configuration files can be put either in the main directory or the user document (thus My Documents) directory.
+I prefer to use the latter, with a main directory BrailleOrch, which can contain additional data such as example files, user projects, templates, transcription presets etc.

 TBC